tschmenger/histogrammer.py/README.md

 This will tell us that **a)** the majority of somatic EGFR mutations do have a low frequency and **b)** that some residues are exceptionally often mutated.
 This fits to the visual inspection over at https://cancer.sanger.ac.uk/cosmic/gene/analysis?ln=EGFR

+# Add histogrammer to your path
+Create a folder **.histogrammer** in your home directory and copy **histogrammer.py** into this folder.
+Rename the script into **histogrammer** or another name of your choice.
+Locate and open the file **.bashrc** and add the following line to the end of the script:

+- export PATH=$PATH:~/.histogrammer

+You can then call the script from anywhere on your system by typing **histogrammer**.